Coal

 While the majority of coal in the Latrobe Valley is brown coal, an estimated 6.8 million tonnes of black or bituminous coal is located in western Gippsland.
 These deposits are high volatile black coal with medium ash and moisture content.

 Beyond the Gippsland Basin, other brown coal deposits can be found in the Otway Basin (mainly within the Bacchus Marsh, Altona and the Anglesea coalfields) and across the Murray Basin.
-Access to all sites is subject to the appropriate exploration and mining licences.

 Brown coal basics